cjcheng22/kickstarter-analysis/README.md

 - What are some other possible tables and/or graphs that we could create?
 1. Using Goal and Pledged will provide a better measurement for analysis of Outcome based on Goals, how much the total pledge went over or missed the goal will provide analysis on where is the right amount point of goal should have been set.
-2. Average Donation and Backers Count data, combined with Outcome based Goals, could provide the fundraising campaign succeeds/fails because of outlier donatation; maybe there is a few very affluent backers donated to make the fundraiser campaign look more successful than it should have been.
+2. Average Donation and Backers Count data, combined with Outcome based Goals, could provide the fundraising campaign succeeds/fails because of outlier donation; maybe there is a few very affluent backers donated to make the fundraiser campaign look more successful than it should have been.